What’s new?

 After 1492

 With only a few possessions that were not in silver and gold, Spanish Jews were exiled from Spain to Portugal, North Africa, the Ottoman Empire, and other countries in Europe, mainly the Netherlands, France, England, and Italy.
 However, these communities retained their language, Castilian and Catalan, as well as their customs.
-In the 17th century, there were no Jews in Spain.
+By the 17th century, there were no Jews in Spain.

-The expulsion of Jews in 1492 and their exile marked the end of an era and the beginning of another in the history of Sephardi Jews.
-Hundreds of years of exile didn’t extinguish their identity as Sephardic Jews, nor did it diminish their accomplishments on the Iberian Peninsula.
 Their presence left incredible marks on the region’s culture, language, customs, and architecture.
-The beautiful Sephardic synagogues, whether built before or after the expulsion decree, retained Islamic influence in their architecture and they favored calligraphic, geometric and floral decorative motifs.
+The beautiful Sephardic synagogues, whether built before or after the expulsion decree, retained Islamic influence in their architecture and they favored calligraphic, geometric, and floral decorative motifs.
 Some of them remained synagogues, while others were turned into museums to preserve and cherish the history of Sephardi communities.
-Unfortunately, many of the old synagogues were converted into various other buildings as well.
-Till this day, many quarters, in cities across Spain, tell the story of the country’s Jewish communities and their magnificent tradition.

 Share this post: